Inter-Agent Relative Representations for Multi-Agent Option Discovery: Conclusion

 \section{Conclusion}

 In this work, we introduced a novel \textit{inter-agent relative} representation for joint states, designed to address the key challenges of multi-agent option discovery.
-This representation compresses the joint state space and re-centers it around the point of maximum alignment for the team.
+This representation compresses the joint state space and re-centres it around the point of maximum alignment for the team.
 We define this point as the \textit{Fermat state} and propose a method that estimates it explicitly.
 Using the relative representation, we then produce joint options that are strongly coordinated and well-suited to capture inter-agent relational dynamics.
 Moreover, by disentangling the representation across individual state features, our approach further enriches the behavioural diversity expressed in the discovered joint options.
 We demonstrated the effectiveness of the proposed method across multiple benchmark domains and scenarios, confirming its ability to support agent teams in achieving stronger solutions on downstream tasks.
 Our work opens up multiple directions for further research in the discovery and use of options for multi-agent collaboration.
-In particular, we will relax the assumption of homogeneity among agent states, the assumption of sharing observations in lieu of a proper communication protocol, and the restriction that joint option initiation requires full team consensus.
+In particular, we will study the discovery of richer topologies of coordinated behaviours, relax the assumption of sharing observations in lieu of a communication protocol, and the restriction that joint option initiation requires full team consensus.